Friday, June 19, 2026

 It's the one that is probably used the most during July and August when I 'estivate', so it's not surprising that it was dirty.
 We do clean them ourselves, of course, in the years when we don't have the professionals in, so that keeps the mould away.
 But we can't get at all the places the professionals so.

-Then on the second Saturday of June, I washed the bedroom curtains.
+On the second Saturday of June, I washed the bedroom curtains.
 And when I changed our bedding, as I do every Saturday, I decided it was, already, time for just a sheet on top rather than the two layers of a duvet cover.

 We've used the air conditioning three times in the bedroom since it was cleaned, for just an hour.
 Combined with the ceiling fan, this is sufficient to keep it reasonably cool overnight.